 Why I love InstantCert: I’ve been a subscriber to InstantCert since March 2007 (10 years!)
 Early in my CLEP journey, I used the flashcards to pass many exams.
 The real value of InstantCert isn’t just the flashcards (which are on point and produce astonishing pass rates,) but it’s the forum.
 The forum is full of altruistic servant leaders who do nothing but volunteer day after day to help others.
 While I count myself among them now, back in 2007, I was nothing more than a confused and excited student hoping to earn a few credits.
 My questions were answered patiently, with grace, and kindness.
 I’ve never met a better group of people.
 In fact, I wrote a dedication in Homeschooling for College Credit to the site’s owner Steven Gloer (username Sgloer).

-Clicking on the InstantCert advertisement icon below or entering code 100150 at checkout gives both of us a discount!
+Clicking on the InstantCert advertisement icon below or entering code 100150 at checkout gives you a $5 discount off a 1 month membership ($20).

 With enthusiasm to Sgloer, my bridge to things possible.
 Thanks for setting up InstantCert, the best testing resource on the web. -Jennifer